 The apartment I stayed during the course of my NYSC program, though way beyond my status as a youth corps member had only one fault- the controls to the shower were always electrocuting. (shocks in common language).
 As a trained Electrical & Electronics Engineer, I tried all I could, totally disconnected the Hot-Water heater for its source, but nothing.

 At the early stage, the shock was quite bearable, just small tingling once in a while.
 I’d just bluff “static current” anytime I felt the tingling sensation.

 One morning, my housemate warned me about the shower control knob, but I ignored the warning and said it was just static current.
-Try not to picture this, but imagine being stark naked in the bathroom, covered with soappy water… I touched the knob, and got the shock of my life.
-From that day, I never touched that knob again, I did not even make an attempt, the best I did was use a clothing, or anything that could provide an insulation.
+Try not to picture this, but imagine being stark naked in the bathroom, covered with soapy water… I touched the knob and got the shock of my life.
+From that day, I never touched that knob again, I did not even make an attempt, the best I did was use a clothing or anything that could provide an insulation.